Blockstack (STX) Hits Market Cap of $358.50 Million

-Blockstack (STX) traded flat against the dollar during the twenty-four hour period ending at 9:00 AM ET on May 1st.
-In the last week, Blockstack has traded flat against the dollar.
-One Blockstack coin can now be bought for about $0.48 or 0.00001398 BTC on major cryptocurrency exchanges.
-Blockstack has a total market cap of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
+Blockstack (STX) traded flat against the US dollar during the 1 day period ending at 23:00 PM Eastern on May 1st.
+Blockstack has a total market cap of $358.50 million and $2.36 million worth of Blockstack was traded on exchanges in the last day.
+Over the last seven days, Blockstack has traded flat against the US dollar.
+One Blockstack coin can currently be purchased for $0.48 or 0.00001398 BTC on cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.